juanbelin/juanbelin.github.io/_posts/2025-04-26-Grub-rescue-at-every-boot.md

 ## Way 1

-So in order to fix it what we should do
+So in order to fix it what we should do is as follows:
 ```shell
 ls
 (hd1) (hd1,gptx) (hd1,gptx) (hd1,gptx) (hd1,gptx) # Not always hd1, it can change!